dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-4.md

 ## _Updated 27th March 2021_

-TODO(Write an introduction about the submission.)
+Our contestants have really put quite an effort in the challenge.
+After the challenge we organized a follow-up sessions, where we discussed the changes contestants made, their experiences and the performance gains.
 Video version of the summary for the challenge is available on [youtube](https://www.youtube.com/watch?v=xvnFfl9LctM).

 ### Observations